su-ntu-ctp/5m-data-1.1-intro-data-science/installation.md

 [Video: Install Miniconda on WSL for Windows User](https://drive.google.com/file/d/1M6ioKVQ47084fMlXO03U2Aj2z910IFBR/view?usp=drive_link)

+### Additional Learning Resource
 Please refer to [Reference - Conda or Miniconda](reference.md#conda-or-miniconda) for more learning resource on Conda/Miniconda.

-## DBeaver
+## DuckDB Browser: DBeaver

 We will be using DBeaver SQL client throughout this course to connect to databases and write SQL code.
-The free version is called DBeaver Community
+The free version is called DBeaver Community.

 Download and install DBeaver Community [here](https://dbeaver.io/download/).

-Windows WSL users are able to run the regular Windows version of DBeaver and access the database files stored in the WSL file system.
+> Windows WSL users are able to run the regular Windows version of DBeaver and access the database files stored in the WSL file system.

+> However, there is a limitation in using DBeaver with WSL.
+You **CANNOT** use CAPS in your file path in **WSL**.
+DBeaver is not able to convert caps in WSL.

+Alternatively, you can use another Duckdb browser called DbGate, you can download and install DbGate Community version [here](https://www.dbgate.io/download-community/)

+## Verification of Installation (Mac and Windows Users)
+- To confirm if your github installation is successful, please refer to [Lesson - Cloning a Lesson](lesson.md#cloning-a-lesson) and try to clone this lesson to your PC.
+If you manage to clone your repository into your PC, we can confirm the git configuration is good.

+- Please refer to the following exercise [here](guides/run_conda_python.md) to see if you can create a conda environment and run a python file to create a test database.
+Please proceed to next step if you manage to run the command without errors.

+- To confirm if you can see the data, open `DBeaver` or `DbGate` and connect to the test database `test_duck.db`.
+    - For DBeaver user please following the guide [here](guides/dbeaver_connect.md)
+    - For DbGate user please follow the guide [here](guides/dbgate_connect.md)

+Please make sure you can see 3 records.

 ## FAQ
 1. What Operating System (Windows/Mac/Linux) is recommended for this course?